rainerhollb/Framework/README.md

 Libs contains own libs.

-Both must be compatible to branches of projects as long as they are supported.
+Both must be compatible to branches of projects as long as these are supported.